In this guide we’ll look at the best wood chisels for the UK market.

 Triton 823149 TWCS5 Wood Chisel 6/12/19/25/32 mm Set of 5 Pieces Review

-This set includes 5 chisels in sizes 6mm, 12mm, 19mm, 25mm and 32 mm.
+The Triton 823149 TWCS5 Wood Chisel Set includes 5 chisels with blade sizes of 6, 12, 19, 25 and 32 mm.
 The blades are constructed from high-quality hardened chrome vanadium.
-They also feature a nickel plated striking cap for added durability and the handles are comfortable to use.
-The chisels feel heavy yet well-balanced and the blade holds its edge well
+They also feature a nickel-plated striking cap for added durability enabling them to hold their edge well for long periods.
+The chisels feel heavy yet well-balanced and the handles are comfortable to use.

-These chisels are of good quality, come in a nice nylon carry pouch and offer excellent value for money.
+These are good quality budget chisels that come in a nice nylon carry pouch and offer excellent value for money.

 NAREX Wood Chisel Set 4 Piece (8/10/16/32) Review

-The blades of these chisels are made from chrome manganese steel which has been heat treated to 59 HRC.
-They are supplied sharp and ready to use and hold their edge well.
-The handles are made from stained and waxed wood and feel comfortable to hold.
+The blades of these chisels are high quality and extremely hard.
+They are forged from chrome manganese steel that has been heat treated to provide a hardness of 59 HRC on the Rockwell Hardness Scale.
+They are supplied sharp, ready to use and hold their edge well.
+The handles are made from stained and waxed wood and feel light yet sturdy to use.
 They are also equipped with a steel ferrule and hoop.
-The set includes 4 chisels in sizes 8mm, 10mm, 16mm and 32 mm and the set offers great value for a wooden handled chisel set.

 Excel 6 pc Wood Pro Chisel Set Review

-This Wood Pro Chisel Set includes six chisels in a wooden case for a very reasonable price.
-The sizes are 6mm, 10mm, 13mm, 19mm, 25mm, and 32mm.
+The Excel Wood Pro Chisel Set includes six chisels in a wooden case for a very reasonable price.
+The sizes are 6, 10, 13, 19, 25 and 32 mm.

 The chisels have blades made from heat treated chrome vanadium steel making them strong, easy to sharpen and allowing them to hold their edge well.
 The chisels also have strong, impact resistant polypropylene handles and steel striking caps.

 The set comes in a nice wooden box and includes blade guards.